 You're going to love listening to classical music performed in the stunning La Sainte Chapelle.
 Come for the music and be amazed by the recently restored stained glass and Gothic architecture.
 Sitting among these magnificent windows is an experience not to be missed, especially while listening to some of the greatest pieces of music ever composed.
 Only a few dates have tickets still available, so act now.

 Could there be anything more thrilling than listening to classical and spiritual music in the word's most famous 850-year-old cathedral?
 There are a handful of great performances during the holiday season.
 Believe us, attending a concert at Notre-Dame Cathedral will be one of the highlights of your trip to Paris.
-Tickets are still available for the December 13 & December 29 performances.
+Tickets are still available for the December 29 performances only.

 Noël just wouldn't be Noël without seeing a performance of that special holiday ballet, Tchaikovsky's Swan Lake.
 Especially on New Years Eve!
 This black-tie event has only a few tickets left so act now if you want to visit Opera Bastille to see Swan Lake performed.

 • Opera Bastille